 Subject to Department approval of the specific courses, electives taken through study-abroad programs may fulfill requirements for the major.
 In general, students may take a maximum of two courses abroad, although students who have previously taken summer courses, courses in the Woods College and students who have advanced placement should discuss their individual situations with the Director of Undergraduate Studies.
 Neither Intermediate Theory courses nor Econometrics can be taken abroad for major credit.
 Note that the Department policy on upper- versus lower-level electives applies to courses taken abroad.

 The Department has collected a list of courses from universities throughout the world that we accept for credit towards the A&S major, CSOM concentration, and minor.
 For electives, the list also indicates whether the course is accepted as a lower (200) or upper (300)-level elective.
 The list is updated periodically.
 See Preapproved Courses.
 Student Services also has a copy of this list.
 Therefore, if a course you take is on the list, it will automatically be placed on your audit when Student Services receives the grade from the host university.

-In Summer 2013, the Department will once again offer EC 368, Economic Policy Analysis from a European Perspective, a seminar course held in Berlin.
-This course counts as a three-credit-hour economics elective, and is cross-listed with the International Studies program.
+In Summer 2014, the Department will offer a new elective EC 369, Economic Policy Analysis in Turbulent Times: Europe and Turkey, a seminar course held in Berlin and Istanbul.
+This course counts as a four-credit-hour economics elective, and is cross-listed with the International Studies program.
 Please see the Department website or the OIP's website for details.

 Economics majors must contact the Office of International Programs to apply for study abroad and to plan their semester or year abroad.
 Economics minors and students completing the CSOM Economics concentration should also contact the Office of International Programs to ensure that they are eligible to transfer elective courses taken abroad for credit toward their program.
 Those planning to participate in the Honors Program are strongly advised to identify a thesis topic and a faculty supervisor before going abroad.
 Very tight deadlines during the fall semester of senior year make this advance planning essential.
 Students who are considering doing Ph.D. work in economics or related disciplines should plan their programs abroad with particular care.